siberoloji/siberoloji.github.io/content/en/docs/SEO/500-what-do-web-crawlers-look-for-on-websites.md

 ---
 draft: false
 title: What Do Web Crawlers Look For On Websites?
+LinkTitle: Web Crawlers
+translationKey: what-do-web-crawlers-look-for-on-websites
+description: Understanding the key elements that web crawlers focus on can help website owners and developers optimize their sites for better visibility.
+weight: 500
 date: 2024-10-11T20:59:30+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /what-do-web-crawlers-look-for-on-websites/